syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 </table>

-> Note: In Single mode both the CurrentItem and SelectedItem properties have same item.
+N> In Single mode both the CurrentItem and SelectedItem properties have same item.
 Grid Selected Items are collections of your selected records.

 #### How to copy records without using mouse pointer